 2 Years Plastic Surgery Residency

 The ABMS is the board that oversees the training in 24 different specialties, including Plastic And Reconstructive Surgery.
-Board Certification (and/or Eligibility) by one of these specialties is considered by those in American medicine the mark of of a quality physician.
+Board Certification (and/or Eligibility) by one of these specialties is considered by those in American medicine the mark of a quality physician.

 The training imparted by training in any residency program has a great deal to do with the field in which the training occurred.
 In Plastic Surgery, this means a great deal, as there are many differently trained physicians performing surgery in many areas of the body.

 Why Do I Mention This?
-Well in my surfing today I found the site of a doctor specializing in phalloplasty (Plastic Surgery Of The Penis).
+Well in my surfing I have found site including one of a doctor specializing in phalloplasty (Plastic Surgery Of The Penis).
 I do not perform this type of surgery, so I proceeded to look into the featured physician's qualifications.
-He is board certificed by the American Board Of Otolaryngology, an ABMS board, meaning he is trained in surgery of the Head and Neck.
+He is board certified by the American Board Of Otolaryngology, an ABMS board, meaning he is trained in surgery of the Head and Neck.
 Since when was surgery of the Head and Neck inclusive of surgery of the genitalia?
 One of the doctor's other board qualifications (stated on his web site) is the American Board Of Facial Cosmetic Surgery.
 This is not at present an ABMS board and really means little in surgery of the genitalia.

 At the present time, there is not one board in the ABMS listing with the word "Cosmetic" in it.
 Therefore, I would suggest to you that you should be suspicious when a surgeon presents a board qualification to you including the word "Cosmetic."
 Look for eligibility and/or certification in ABMS boards when you choose your surgeon.
 Then look to see what that residency teaches.